Whakakotahi 2018 expressions of interest - applications now closed

-The Health Quality & Safety Commission is seeking expressions of interest applications for primary care improvement projects for the second round of Whakakotahi.
+Expressions of interest applications for primary care improvement projects for the second round of Whakakotahi have now closed.
+We have received 22 applications.

 Whakakotahi is an innovative, sector-led initiative to develop quality improvement capacity in primary care.
 It’s an opportunity to start and continue valuable conversations with primary care, raise the sector’s capability to use improvement science to effect better patient care and outcomes, and lay important foundations for future improvement work in primary care.